-If your pooch has canine diabetes, it’s important to familiarize yourself with the best foods to give her.
-Diabetes in dogs is similar to the condition in humans; it affects your dog’s pancreas where it cannot produce enough insulin to process your pup’s glucose levels, leading to an excess of glucose in the body.
-The right diet can help better control your diabetic dog’s blood sugar levels and keep her in good health.
+If your pooch has canine diabetes, it’s important to familiarize yourself with the best foods to give them.
+Diabetes in dogs is similar to the condition in humans; it affects your dog’s pancreas where it cannot produce enough insulin to regulate your pup’s glucose levels, leading to an excess of glucose in the body.
+The right diet can help better control your diabetic dog’s blood sugar levels and keep them in good health.

 But before you pick a diabetic dog food, first you need to find out what ingredients it contains.